The Visible Human Project

 - PNG_format: The original radiological images and fullcolor images formatted in a lossless, directly readable .png format, and text files of the associated MRI and CT headers.

-Sample full scale images from the Male and Female Datasets are available via the NLM FTP site, including:
+Sample full scale images from the Male and Female Datasets include:

 - Eleven full color anatomical images in .png format: 6 from the Visible Male, and 5 from the Visible Female.
 Please note that each of these image downloads is approximatly 3.5 megabytes in size, the full opened image being about 7 megabytes in size.